kabaothao/-Code-Refactor/README.md

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-Where is it located?
-Proceed to describe how to install / setup one's local environment / get started with the project.
 - The URL of the deployed application.
 - The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.